-The University works towards a number of Charter Marks and benchmarking exercises which allow us to measure our progress on ED&I and identify areas for improvement.
+The University works towards a number of charters and benchmarking exercises which allow us to measure our progress on ED&I and identify areas for improvement.

 Learn more about the awards the University is working towards using the links below (or scroll to see more detail):